wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

     The contents of the 'wis2box-setup' directory are similar to that you will find when downloading and extracting `wis2box-setup-*.zip` from the official wis2box download page.

-## wis2box setup using test-data
+## wis2box setup using test data

-Before starting the wis2box, you should review the content of the test-data you will use and set the hostname of your wis2box.
+Before starting the wis2box, you should review the content of the test data you will use and set the hostname of your wis2box.

 ### dev.env

-The wis2box-setup reads environment variables from `dev.env`.
+The wis2box setup reads environment variables from `dev.env`.
 A basic example is provided by `test.env` in your current directory.

 Copy `test.env` to `dev.env`: